 Introduction

 Offenders who are not Australian citizens or permanent residents can be deported if they fail a ‘character test’.
 There are a number of circumstances which can result in a person failing to meet the character test, including if they are sentenced to a term of imprisonment of one year or more.
 Thus, the sentencing of an offender can trigger a visa cancellation, which ultimately leads to the offender being removed from Australia.
-The decision about whether an offender will actually have his or her visa cancelled is made by the Minister for Immigration, Citizenship and Multicultural Affairs (‘the Minister’).
-Offenders who are deported at the expiration of their sentence generally experience a greater hardship than offenders who resume life back in the Australian community when they are released from prison.
+The decision about whether an offender will actually have their visa cancelled is made by the Minister for Immigration, Citizenship, Migrant Services and Multicultural Affairs or their delegate.
+Offenders who are deported at the expiration of their sentence may experience a greater hardship than offenders who resume life back in the Australian community when they are released from prison.
 Hence, courts in some Australian jurisdictions have held that deportation can be a mitigating sentencing consideration.

 However, the decision regarding whether an offender will be deported is made after the sentencing determination.
 Thus, sentencing courts are required to speculate whether offenders will be removed from Australia once their sentence is completed.
 This requires judges to engage in a complex decision-making process.
 Not surprisingly, a considerable divergence has occurred across Australian jurisdictions regarding whether the risk of deportation should impact on the severity of the sanctions that are imposed on offenders.

 There is no settled position regarding the role that the risk of deportation has in the sentencing of offenders.
-Appeal courts in Victoria, the Australian Capital Territory and Queensland have held that the risk of deportation can mitigate penalty.
-The contrary position has been in taken in New South Wales, the Northern Territory and Western Australia.
+Appellate courts in Victoria, the Australian Capital Territory and Queensland have held that the risk of deportation can mitigate penalty.
+The contrary position has been taken in New South Wales, the Northern Territory and Western Australia.
 The position in Tasmania and South Australia is not settled.
 The inconsistency in approach is undesirable and in fact untenable from the rule of law perspective.
 The common law in Australia is supposedly uniform and should apply consistently throughout Australia.
-Whether an offender receives a discount on account of the risk of deportation should not be contingent upon the happenstance of which jurisdiction he or she happens to be sentenced.
+Whether an offender receives a discount on account of the risk of deportation should not be contingent upon the happenstance of which jurisdiction they happen to be sentenced in.

 Part of the reason why a divergence of approach exists relating to the impact that the risk of deportation should have in sentencing is that courts have not engaged in considered jurisprudential analysis of the role that this consideration should have in the context of the objectives of sentencing.
 Further, the issue has not been considered at length by scholars.

-In this article, we analyse the manner in which the risk of deportation should be factored into the sentencing calculus with a view to providing a coherent framework for this area of the law.
+In this article, we analyse the manner in which the risk of deportation should be factored into the sentencing calculus, with a view to providing a coherent framework for this area of the law.
 The analysis is grounded in an assessment of mitigating factors and the principle of proportionality.
 Deportation in the sentencing context is directly linked to the crime for which offenders are punished.
-Offenders who are deported at the end of their sentence generally experience a greater hardship than offenders who resume life in the Australian community once their prison term has been served.
-Accordingly, we suggest that the risk of deportation should normally mitigate sentence.
+We contend that offenders who are deported at the end of their sentence generally experience greater hardship than offenders who resume life in the Australian community once their prison term has been served.
+Accordingly, we suggest that the risk of deportation should normally mitigate the sentence.